 Every day the majority of people around the world will come into contact with an object that has been improved through electroplating.
 Unfortunately, even with this level of adoption, outside of the industry, very few understand what electroplating is, what the process entails, and how it improves surface materials.
 Before deciding whether electroplating is right for your product, it’s best that you understand a few things about the electroplating process, what to consider about the part being plated, the material options available, and your goals.

 Electroplating, or electrolytic plating, is a technique in which a thin layer of metal is deposited, using an electric current, onto an object to enhance the surface characteristics.
 The actual specifics on electroplating are a bit technical.
 A process called hydrolysis distributes atoms evenly, merging the two materials.
-There are a number of different types of metals that can be used, including copper, silver, nickel, and chromium.
+There are a number of different types of metals that can be used, including copper, silver, titanium, nickel, and chromium.

 Just as there are many variations in electroplating, electroplated goods have different uses, too.
 Sometimes the coated surface is simply decorative, as in a collectible; other times it’s functional, as when we work with industries that use industrial machinery, processing equipment, and vehicles used in all modes of transportation.
 Sometimes the surface of a part or object needs to be hard to prevent wear, other times it needs to be porous; sometimes it needs to be matte with low reflectivity, other times shiny.